 Why do older eggs peel better?

 Did you try making these Hard Boiled Eggs?
-Be sure to leave a rating and comment below!
+Leave a rating and comment below!

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text